Offshore Talk

 Security: Protecting Shipment Data and User Privacy

-Encryption In Transit & At Rest
+Encryption In Transit and At Rest

-Authentication & Authorization
+Authentication and Authorization

-DDoS Protection & Rate Limiting
+DDoS Protection and Rate Limiting

-Audit Logging & Compliance
+Audit Logging and Compliance

 Why Architecture Choices Matter for Courier Tracking